Constructive-Codes/Constructive-Codes.github.io/index.markdown

 <br>
 <br>
 <br>
+**Dec.
+3, 2025**: Presenting results at the MATH-AI Workshop at NeurIPS 2025:

+Rosin, C.D.
+(Dec.
+2025) "LLM-Generated Search Heuristics Can Solve Open Instances of Combinatorial Design Problems."
+[MATH-AI Workshop at NeurIPS 2025](https://openreview.net/forum?id=WlXSZiqcbH)

+This is an updated brief workshop paper that summarizes the results in the preprints below.

 **May 29, 2025**: New results using [CPro1](https://github.com/Constructive-Codes/CPro1) with reasoning models:

 Rosin, C.D.
 (May 2025) "Using Reasoning Models to Generate Search Heuristics that Solve Open Instances of Combinatorial Design Problems." [https://arxiv.org/pdf/2505.23881](https://arxiv.org/pdf/2505.23881)